cri-o/cri-o/ADOPTERS.md

 - [Adobe](https://www.adobe.com/) uses CRI-O as the primary container runtime for our Kubernetes clusters.
 We chose CRI-O because it's stable at scale and has fantastic support from its maintainers and community.
+- [PITS Global Data Recovery Services](https://www.pitsdatarecovery.net/) CRI-O is used on K8s and was chosen for its clean and easy-to-manage interface.